" xml:lang="en" lang="en"> "Dirty Dan" Harris - Stakes His Claim

 Introduction

-The settlement of individuals of European extraction on Bellingham Bay began in mid-1852,1 motivated by the prospects of profiting from the area's timber and coal resources and by the offer of free land under the Federal Donation Land Claim Act of 1850 (DLCA).2 [A] In all, nineteen settlers filed for Donation Land Claims (DLC's) around Bellingham Bay.[B] Dan Harris was one of these individuals, however, he assumed the proprietorship of a claim originally settled by John Thomas, who died "on or about May 20, 1854," according to a petition for the issuance of letters of administration for his estate presented to the Whatcom County Probate Court on October 22, 1860 by Frank Mahoney, who was subsequently appointed administrator.4
+The settlement of individuals of European extraction on Bellingham Bay began in mid-1852,3 motivated by the prospects of profiting from the area's timber and coal resources and by the offer of free land under the Federal Donation Land Claim Act of 1850 (DLCA).4 [A] In all, nineteen settlers filed for Donation Land Claims (DLC's) around Bellingham Bay.[B] Eleven of these settlers [C] recorded their claims in Island County prior to March 2, 1854, perhaps in an effort to establish legal priority.
+[D]

 Several key documents are missing from the Thomas probate file, including the original petition for letters of administration and any reference to the actual disposition of the estate.
-However, the records it does contain indicate that William R. Prattle had initially been appointed as administrator and had then "left the country to the neglect of said Estate" before April 14, 1856.5 The Thomas probate file contrains a sworn statement by James Morrison dated April 14, 1861, asserting that John Thomas had taken up a claim adjacent to his in January 1853, had built a dwelling house and cooper shop on it and had lived there and cultivated the land "until the ---- A.D.
-1855 when said John Thomas sickened and died and was buried on the said claim where his grave now is."6
+However, the records it does contain indicate that William R. Prattle had initially been appointed as administrator and had then "left the country to the neglect of said Estate" before April 14, 1856.6 The Thomas probate file contains a sworn statement by James Morrison dated April 14, 1861, asserting that John Thomas had taken up a claim adjacent to his in January 1853, had built a dwelling house and cooper shop on it and had lived there and cultivated the land "until the ---- A.D.
+1855 when said John Thomas sickened and died and was buried on the said claim where his grave now is."7

-Early Fairhaven journalist, Frank C. Teck, was the first to publish a biographical account of Dan Harris.12 It maintains that Dan Harris had arrived on Bellingham Bay in time to help John Thomas complete the building of his cabin, that he had occupied the cabin upon Thomas's death and that he had acquired the claim from Thomas's estate.
-Several latter writers concur with Teck.13 However, since John Thomas had arrived on Bellingham Bay in January 1853, he surely would have completed his cabin as soon as possible.
+Early Fairhaven journalist, Frank C. Teck, was the first to publish a biographical account of Dan Harris.9 It asserts that Dan Harris had arrived on Bellingham Bay in time to help John Thomas complete the building of his cabin, that he had occupied the cabin upon Thomas's death and that he had acquired the claim from Thomas's estate.
+Several latter writers uncritically follow Teck's assertion.10 However, since John Thomas had arrived on Bellingham Bay in January 1853, he surely would have constructed his cabin as soon as possible.
 For Dan Harris to have helped Thomas finish building the cabin, he would have had to arrive during the early months of 1853.
-No records have been found to support either such an early arrival date or Dan Harris's collaboration with John Thomas.
-In fact, an entry in the log of the ship "Levant," in which Dan Harris came to the Pacific, indicates that he left the ship sometime during its stay in Honolulu from December 7, 1853 to February 4, 185414 (Go to Access Drafts to see a manuscript of the companion booklet, Dan Harris Goes Whaling).
+No records have been found to support either such an early arrival date for Dan Harris or for his collaboration with John Thomas.